vtog/labGuides/source/ocp/local-mirror-registry.rst

    default with v1 but I prefer the two step method.
 For disconnected environments this is the best and only option.

-   .. warning:: Be patient!
+   .. note:: Be patient!
 Each step of the process will take a lot of time.

-   .. tip:: Before step "B. Disk-to-Mirror" backup previously created tarball
+   .. tip:: The process of mirroring to disk will overwrite the cluster
-      and "cluster-resources" directory.
-The process will overwrite this file with each attempt.
+      resources directory with each attempt.
+To include the previous results use the "--since" switch.

-   .. important:: If you see missing images in the results at the end of each
+   .. important:: If you see missing images/errors at the end of each step,
-      step, re-run oc-mirror.
+      re-run the oc-mirror command.

    A. Mirror-to-Disk.

       .. code-block:: bash

-         oc mirror --v2 -c ./imageset-config.yaml file://<directory_name>
+         oc mirror --v2 -c ./imageset-config.yaml --since 2025-04-20 file://<directory_name>

       .. image:: ./images/mirror-results.png